 The secret to a successful work management system is not to have it rigidly defined.
 It must be a living process that is constantly being reviewed and renewed.
 Along those lines, keep in mind these tips as you manage your project work.

-Opaque systems are hothouses that grow resentment, erode morale and stifle productivity.
-It’s best to be open with not only your plan but the reasons behind it.
+- Transparency: Opaque systems are hothouses that grow resentment, erode morale and stifle productivity.
+It’s best to be open with not only your plan, but the reasons behind it.
 Seek feedback, too, and you’ll have a happier, more creative and accountable team due to a building of mutual respect.

-Clear communication goes hand-in-glove with transparency.
-If you’re not communicating well, then you’re putting up unnecessary ways.
+- Communication: Clear communication goes hand-in-glove with transparency.
+If you’re not communicating well, then things begin to go wrong.
 That information dessert will bloom with rumors and innuendos sure to corrupt your work environment.
 Good communication builds collaborative and productive teams.

-Together we can do more than alone is a cliché because it stems from a seed of truth.
+- Collaboration: Together we can do more than alone is a cliché, because it stems from a seed of truth.
 Giving your teams the tools to better collaborate is a driver to greater productivity.
 It also helps to solidify teams and boost morale, which in turn leads to greater productivity.
 It’s a win-win.